-Anxiety causes some of these messengers to decrease.
-Studies have proven that anxiety seems to cause the production of some messengers, like serotonin, to suffer from lower levels than necessary.
-That can lead to a lot of changes in your behavior, and one of the most problematic is detachment.
+Anxiety is associated with imbalances in these chemical messengers.
+Studies have proven that anxiety is linked to an imbalance of some messengers, including serotonin.
+While it’s not clear whether anxiety causes low serotonin or vice versa, it can lead to a lot of changes in your behavior.
+One of the most problematic is detachment.

 Different Types of Detachment